SBZed/Progressive-Web-App/README.md

 ```sh
 npm init react-app pwt_react_app
 ```
-We are using `axios` to make a GET request to the API for the weather data.
+We are using `Axios` to make a GET request to the API for the weather data.
 ```sh
 npm install --save axios
 ```
-- refer code in repo for further understanding
+- refer code in the repo for further understanding

 ## 2. Service Worker
-- We now focus on `public` folder now. not on `src` folder.
+- From here on, We will focus on the `public` folder. not on the `src` folder.

 ### 2.1.
 Adding service worker
 - Service Worker:
-    - A javascript file which runs all the time.
+    - A javascript file that runs all the time.
-    - as soon as you open page it's start running and even run after page is close.
+    - as soon as you open the page it starts running and even runs after the page is close.
-    - can send push notification from mobile phone.
+    - can send push notification from a mobile phone.
     - can also show something to the page even if you're offline.

 #### 2.1.1.
 Register Service worker